microsoft/OSPO/mapping-your-oss-career/2-me myself maintainer/2-takeaways.md

 Read GitHub's '[Best Practices for Maintainers](https://opensource.guide/best-practices/)' and get a sense of challenges and opportunities of maintaining a project.

+---
+---
-Read all about[^1][Minimal Viable Governance](https://github.blog/2021-07-22-minimum-viable-governance-lightweight-community-structure-foss-projects/) - a lightweight community structure to grow your FOSS projects.
+[^1][Minimal Viable Governance](https://github.blog/2021-07-22-minimum-viable-governance-lightweight-community-structure-foss-projects/) - a lightweight community structure to grow your FOSS projects.